 What makes this cookie recipe special?

 I love these cookies because of their rich, nutty and buttery flavor and the fact that they’re not too sweet.
 (Of course, I would be remiss if I didn’t also point out that they feature walnuts, which make my list of the world’s greatest aphrodisiacs.)
+You might think of cookies with icing as a buttery sugar cookie-type cookie topped with a powdered sugar icing.
+But the cookie icing and the excellent use of butter are really the only things these cookies share with frosted sugar cookies.

 How to make the icing for your Icing Cookies

 You don’t have to color the icing, as is our tradition.
 In fact, they look more sophisticated when topped with white icing, then sprinkled with a topping of colorful sanding sugars.
-However, if you are going to color the icing, there are some all-natural dyes out there that work very well.
+However, if you are going to color the icing, there are some all-natural food coloring dyes out there that work very well.
 I’ve been using those from Color Garden for several years.
 Just note that you may need to use a few extra drops of coloring to get the right shade for your icing.

 Want to try another one of my favorite cookie recipes?
 Check out my Flourless Salted Peanut Cookies, (they’re naturally gluten-free!)